intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 .. important::

-   Currently ``https://developer.intel.com/ipex-whl-stable-xpu+`` is  the only achievable source for ``-f`` option since ipex and specific torch versions are not released on pypi.
+   Currently ``https://developer.intel.com/ipex-whl-stable-xpu`` is  the only achievable source for ``-f`` option since IPEX 2.0.110+xpu and corresponding torch versions are not released on pypi.

 .. important::